-- 1. No external communications (e.g., IR, Bluetooth, wireless, or semaphores) may be used during tournament play with the exception of one robot to another robot that are both in play on the game table. - 2.
-The USB cables & chargers may not be used during game table tournament play with the exception of the Create cable. - 3.
+- 1. No external communications (e.g., IR, Bluetooth, wireless, or semaphores) may be used during tournament play with the exception of robot to robot. - 2.
+The USB cables & chargers may not be used during game table tournament play with the exception of the create cable. - 3.
 Communication between robots for your team's entry is allowed - 4.
-Your robot controller may have WiFi turned on or off at the tournament, however we strongly advise teams to use USB communication for Wallabies at all times as teams can remotely access your Wallaby and gain your password. - 5.
+Your robot controller may have WiFi turned on or off at the tournament, however we strongly advise teams to use USB communication at all times as teams can remotely access your wallaby and gain your password. - 5.
 Any teams found in violation of any communication hacking or tampering with another team's robots or equipment is in violation of the "Spirit of Botball" and may be disqualified from the rest of the tournament.